 The source of the change is immaterial.
 The world is now undergoing a sudden and

-massive increase in CO2 levels due
+rapid increase in CO2 levels that essentially all climate researchers believe is due

 to human activity.
 Ward

 is concerned that continued increases will result in the disappearance of the

 ice sheets, a rise in sea levels by 60 meters (200 feet), tropical diseases